graydata/ECO-395-Homework/Homework 4/Walter-Gray-Exercise-4.md

     ## alcohol              -0.11 -0.47 -0.26 -0.11

 The loadings for each variable give an indication for what each PCA is
+capturing:

-capturing: Pc1 might suggest wines with more sulfur dioxide are less likely to be acidic Pc2 might suggest that denser wines are also less alcoholic PC3 seems to be about acidity PC4 seems to be about sulfates
+PC1 might suggest wines with more sulfur dioxide are less likely to be acidic

+PC2 might suggest that denser wines are also less alcoholic

+PC3 seems to be about acidity

+PC4 seems to be about sulfates

 ### Approaching the wine data with K Means

 The next analysis will approach the dataset with K means.
 I chose K=2 given that there are two types of wines being evaluated.

-Claim: Shell charges more than other brands
-Conclusion: It appears that Shell charges more than the other major brands listed in the dataset, but not more than brands that fall into the “other” category (which might be independent or smaller brands.)

 ![](Walter-Gray-Exercise-4_files/figure-markdown_strict/unnamed-chunk-4-1.png)